-First, there are standard sofas, which are one straight line and typically between 72- and 84-inches long.
+First, there are standard sofas, which are one straight line and typically between 72- and 90-inches long, like the Article Abisko Sofa.
 These can generally seat three or four people, and they come in a wide range of styles, materials, and price points.
 Similarly, you’ll find loveseats, which are essentially small couches, measuring 48- to 72-inches long.
 Loveseats can comfortably seat two people—hence their name—and are a great solution for smaller spaces.
 Some people like to have a matching sofa and loveseat for a cohesive look in their living room.

 Today, sectionals are an incredibly popular style of couch.
 These modular couches are made up of more than one piece, and they’re commonly L- or U-shaped.
-Sectionals provide more seating, making them a good solution for large families or big rooms.
+Sectionals like the West Elm Harmony Modular Sectional provide more seating, making them a good solution for large families or big rooms.

 There are also sleeper sofas, which transform into a temporary bed, as well as reclining sofas.
 Your style options may be more limited if you choose one of these specialty couches, but there are still an impressive range of options available at numerous price points.

 One of the most challenging parts of buying a couch can be finding a style you like.
 There are hundreds of styles available today, but here's a rundown of the most popular styles you may want to consider.

 - Mid-century: features clean lines, simple legs, and a low profile